-Breast cancer occurs when the cells of the breast grow abnormally, causing a tumour to form.
+Breast cancer occurs when the cells lining the breast lobules or ducts grow abnormally and out of control.
+A tumour can form in the lobules or ducts of the breast.
 Breast cancer affects more Australian women than any other cancer.
 Men can also get breast cancer, although this is rare.

 On this page you will find information on:

 There are several types and subtypes of breast cancer.
 Treatment will vary depending on the type of breast cancer someone has.

 Ductal carcinoma in situ (DCIS) – Abnormal cells are contained within the ducts of the breast.

 Lobular cancer in situ (LCIS) – Some women have abnormal cells in the lobules of the breast.
 This is not cancer.
 While LCIS increases the risk of developing cancer, most women with this condition will not develop breast cancer.

 Invasive breast cancers